GSDV/expo-bell/README.md

 # Expo Bell 🔔

-**The easiest way to handle notifications in Expo/React Native apps.**
+**The easiest way to handle notifications in React Native Expo apps.**

 Bell provides a simple, powerful React context for handling notification permissions, push tokens, badge counts, and notification responses with zero configuration.
 Managing Expo notifications can be complex and error-prone.
 Bell handles token refresh, permissions, and badge management for you - with type safety!